 Benefits of Globalization

 There are many benefits of globalization for both companies and consumers.
 The impact of global inter-connectivity has been a boon for the world economy in recent decades.
 Indeed, the world’s GDP has increased from $50 trillion in 2000 to $75 trillion in 2016.
 Globalization has come hand-in-hand with the most transformational advances of the 20th century, such as international air travel and the Internet.

 The terms localization and internationalization both fall under the banner of globalization.
 In the next two sections, we’ll discuss the differences among globalization, localization, and internationalization.

 What Is Internationalization?

 Products intended for use by speakers of multiple languages typically undergo an internationalization process.
-For example, IKEA internationalizes the assembly instructions for its furniture by using only diagrams and illustrations, without including any text that would need to be translated.
+For example, IKEA internationalizes the assembly instructions for its furniture.
+It does this by using only diagrams and illustrations, without including any text that would need to be translated.
 Products with instructions that do require translation are still often written with the goal of being as culturally-neutral as possible.
 This, of course, is easier said than done.